Autism Ontario Funding

 The One-to-One Summer Support Worker Reimbursement Fund is available to Ontario families of children or youth with ASD who retain the services of a one-to-one support worker for their child to attend a community summer camp or summer program.

-Maximum reimbursements of $600, per child or youth, (18 years or younger) will be made to subsidize services purchased during the summer months.
+Maximum reimbursements of $600, per child or youth, (18 years or younger) will be made to subsidize services purchased during the summer months (June 30th to August 29th, 2014).
 A minimum of 500 families from across Ontario are expected to receive reimbursements.